Alexander Henderson (theologian): University appointment

 In January 1640 he was Rector of the University of Edinburgh, and held office for the rest of his life.
 In 1640 the town council of Edinburgh, with the view of rendering the system of education at the university more efficient, resolved to appoint annually a rector of that institution, and unanimously elected Mr. Henderson to the situation.
 He was empowered to superintend all matters connected with the conduct of the principal and professors, the education of the students, and the disposal of the revenues.
 In this office, which he appears to have enjoyed, by re-election, to his death, he exerted himself sedulously to promote the interests of that learned seminary.
-Besides devoting his especial attention to the education of candidates for the ministiy, he instituted a professorship of oriental languages, a department previously much neglected.
+Besides devoting his especial attention to the education of candidates for the ministry, he instituted a professorship of oriental languages, a department previously much neglected.

 In 1640 Henderson was elected by the town council rector of Edinburgh University, an office to which he was annually re-elected till his death.
 The Pacification of Birks had been wrung from the king and the Scots, seeing that he was preparing for the Second Bishops' War, took the initiative and pressed into England so vigorously that Charles had again to yield.
 The maturing of the treaty of peace took a considerable time and Henderson was again active in the negotiations, first at Ripon (1 October) and afterwards in London.
 While he was in London he had a personal interview with the king with the view of obtaining assistance for the Scottish universities from money formerly applied to the support of the bishops.